khulnasoft/tracker/docs/docs/install/index.md

 # Installing Tracker

 1. Tracker executable binary is available in under [releases](https://github.com/khulnasoft/tracker/releases).
-2. Tracker container image is available in Docker Hub as [aquasec/tracee](https://hub.docker.com/r/aquasec/tracee).
+2. Tracker container image is available in Docker Hub as [aquasec/tracker](https://hub.docker.com/r/aquasec/tracker).
-3. Tracker Helm chart is available in Aqua Security's registry: `https://aquasecurity.github.io/helm-charts/` as `tracee`.
+3. Tracker Helm chart is available in Aqua Security's registry: `https://aquasecurity.github.io/helm-charts/` as `tracker`.

 It might also be available in various package managers managed by the community.